ybot1122/stfu-and-eat/src/content/blog/01-getting-started/index.md

 // src/consts.ts

 export const SITE: Site = {
-  NAME: "Astro Micro",
+  NAME: "STFU and EAT",
-  DESCRIPTION: "Astro Micro is an accessible theme for Astro.",
+  DESCRIPTION: "STFU and EAT is a no-nonsense recipe blog that optimizes for macros and flavor.",
   EMAIL: "trevortylerlee@gmail.com",
   NUM_POSTS_ON_HOMEPAGE: 3,
   NUM_PROJECTS_ON_HOMEPAGE: 3,